Running Statistics Reports

 - How quickly are statistics available?

-Credo Online Reference Service and Literati statistics are updated in real time.
+Credo Online Reference Service statistics are updated in real time.

 - What does it mean if a month is unavailable in the stats timeline?